cmr/leafy/README.md

 on adding any features, though, open an issue first. leafy is supposed to be minimal, and for now I don't see anything else it should do.
 Refinements of the existing functionality is fine though.

+All patches must have 100% test coverage to be accepted.
+I'll write the tests if you don't, but it will make me grumpy :wink: